- Education Workforce Experts

 As a former university president and dean, I understand that unemployment and workers’ compensation claims can be a source of significant pain for payroll and human resources leaders.
 And the transition to virtual adjunct instruction, for example–where claims are typically filed in the states where adjuncts live and work, rather than the state in which the institution is located–has the potential to only exacerbate the burden.

 Fortunately, my colleagues from Kelly Education have decades of experience helping colleges, universities, and Fortune 100 companies alike by assuming the responsibility for coverage, as well as managing the effects of unemployment and workers’ compensation claims.
-Here are just a few advantages of partnering with a workforce solutions provider like Kelly.

 - 50-state purview.
 Unemployment and workers’ compensation laws vary by state, and claims are usually filed where the remote talent primarily works and/or resides.
 We track unemployment and workers’ compensation laws across all 50 states to ensure compliance with varying statutory requirements.